nbarraza/AntiCheats/Dev/README.md

 - Keep notes on development practices specific to this addon.
 - Place utility scripts for debugging or build processes.
 - Maintain any other resources that facilitate understanding and working on this addon.

+## Important Workflow Notes for AI Assistants

+### Regarding File Deletions

+**Issue:** When an AI assistant "deletes" a file in a feature branch, this deletion may not persist correctly when the feature branch is merged into the `main` branch.
+The file might reappear in `main` despite being deleted in the feature branch.

+**Workaround/Procedure:** To ensure a file is properly removed from the project:

+1.  **Empty the File:** Remove all content from the file you intend to delete.
+2.  **Rename and Move:**
+    *   Rename the file to clearly indicate its status and original type, e.g., `deleted_<original_name>.<original_extension>` or `deleted_1.<original_extension>`, `deleted_2.<original_extension>`, etc. if there are multiple.
+    *   Move this emptied and renamed file to a dedicated subdirectory within the `Dev/` folder, such as `Dev/files_pending_deletion/`.
+3.  **Commit Changes:** Commit the emptied file now located and renamed in the `Dev/files_pending_deletion/` directory.
+4.  **Manual Deletion on `main`:** A human developer will then need to manually perform the final `git rm` of these files in the `Dev/files_pending_deletion/` directory directly on the `main` branch (or during the merge process if the platform allows direct commits to main or post-merge cleanups) to ensure they are properly removed from the repository's history.

+This process makes the intent to delete clear and works around potential issues with how file deletions in branches are handled by the git tooling or merge process.